P-Shreyas543/CONFLICT-AVOIDANCE-AND-LANDSLIDE-UPDATE-OF-VEHICLE-IN-DEEP-CURVES/README.md

 - Enhanced prediction models for landslide and weather conditions.

 ## Conclusion
 This project successfully demonstrates a system to enhance road safety on curved roadways by using sensors to detect hazardous conditions and warn drivers.
+The use of ESP-NOW protocol allows for efficient wireless communication between the transmitter and receiver ESP-32 units, providing timely and accurate information to improve road safety.